 In line with robust financial administration, only 1 target could not be achieved as there were no bad debt written off during the year under review.
 Only debt impairment provision is performed.
-The municipality is still pursuing long outstanding debts.
-Assessment to be performed in the new financial year concerning the write off bad debts.
+The

 1 target could not be achieved which related to the performance evaluations been conducted, this has been prioritised into the new financial as a result of covid-19 national lock down.